FriendlyWizard23/C-graphs/README.md

 # C-graphs
-This repository provies various implementations of graphs in C
+This repository provides various implementations of graphs in C